 - Wild blueberries – Here in North America they have been growing wild in Maine and along the eastern coast of Canada for 10,000 years!
 It’s the genetic diversity of these berries that give them their intense flavor, a mix of tart and sweet.
 Blueberries also grow wild in Sweden, we picked them in the woods that surrounded our summer house on the archipelago.
 In Sweden, you will find a lot of wild blueberry foods–from the classic jam to juice to blueberry soup!

 - Pears – Pear flavored ice cream and juices are common in Sweden.
 A favorite ice cream combo of mine when I visit is a scoop of pear, a scoop of blueberry, and a scoop of hazelnut.
 (Their scoops are much smaller than ours!)
-I still love the pear flavor, whether in the form of plain juicy, ripe pears, pear cakes, or pear flavored drinks.
+I still love the pear flavor, whether in the form of plain juicy, ripe pears, baked pears, pear cakes, or pear flavored drinks.

 - Cultured milk – Cultured milk such as kefir and filmjölk contain probiotics, gut-friendly bacteria that are essential to keeping your digestive tract and whole body working well.
 They are also a good source of protein, low in sugar, and mostly lactose-free.
 (For a long time after moving to the US we ate our cereal with buttermilk since it was the closest thing we could find to filmjölk at the store!)